A Communist is commonly a zealot, moved by the intensity of his faith or of his personal commitment to the Party to assume the mantle of the prophet.

 There’s a cardinal reason why the reverse portmanteau, Agitprop was coined by the Communists: it was one of the central devices to spread the Communist ideology: via propaganda and agitation.
 Here is a good academic explanation[i] of the term:

 Sure enough, the Communists found that Bharatavarsha with its millennia-long, extraordinary corpus, variety, and wealth of cultural and artistic expression was a fine area to pour their poison into.
-And so, they began this venal project with a single-minded, messianic zeal, which does evoke our admiration.
+And so, they began this venal project with a single-minded, messianic zeal, which continues to yield them substantial dividends.

 The launch timing of IPTA was near-perfect: in Bombay in May, 1943, when the CPI was holding the First Congress.
 And it met with spectacular[ii] success.
 Here is a glimpse: